Learn about the different types of variables in an experiment.

-For example, you are interested in studying the attitudes towards food, visual attention, and food choice.
+For example, you are interested in studying attitudes towards food, visual attention, and food choice.
 In your first study, your objective is to investigate “the effect of personal health goals on visual attention to different food groups”.

-The next part of your study objective - “…on visual attention to different food groups”- contains your dependent variable.
+The next part of your study objective “…on visual attention to different food groups”, contains your dependent variable.
 Once again, you will need to ask yourself the following questions: What is visual attention?
 How do I measure it?
 How is food grouped?
 How will we represent the different groups in the stimuli?
 Which grouping strategy is relevant to my objective?
-The term “Visual attention to” can be operationalized into or more relevant visual behavior measures that can be quantified and measured continuously.
-For example, eye tracking metrics like fixation duration, fixation count, dwell time can provide you with information about the visual engagement and bias towards different items in your stimulus.
+The term “visual attention to” can be operationalized into one or more relevant visual behavior measures that can be quantified and measured continuously.
+For example, eye tracking metrics like fixation duration, fixation count, and dwell time can provide you with information about the visual engagement and bias towards different items in your stimulus.
 The “… different food groups” term will most likely be operationalized as food types aggregated into categories (e.g. vegetables, red meat, dairy) and displayed on an image stimulus.
 Since you are manipulating the content of the stimulus and the manipulation affects the context in which the behavior occurs as well as the viewing behavior itself, your stimulus categories will be part of your set of independent variables and simultaneously a stimulus variable.